Eydon: Economic history

 The Domesday Book of 1086 recorded that Eydon had "a mill".
 In medieval usage this usually meant a watermill.

 The village has an unusual layout of two streets in parallel (High Street and Lime Avenue).
 Lime Avenue now has gaps and fields between some houses on its west side, but earthworks suggest that in earlier centuries cottages were continuous on both sides.

 Traces of traditional ridge and furrow ploughing survive in much of the parish, many in the S-shaped pattern characteristic of ox-drawn ploughs.
-They are evidence of the open field system of farming that prevailed in the parish until 1760, when Parliament passed the Inclosure Act for Eydon.
+They are evidence of the open field system of farming that prevailed in the parish until 1760, when Parliament passed the Eydon Inclosure Act 1760 (1 Geo.
+3. c.
+10 Pr.).

 Northwest of the village, west of Woodford Road and Manitoba Way, are 20 acre of shallow hollows and mounds.
 They are the remains of small pits and spoil heaps created by the quarrying of Northampton Sand, an iron-rich sandstone, probably in the Middle Ages.

 In 1872 the Northampton and Banbury Junction Railway (from 1910 part of the Stratford-upon-Avon and Midland Junction Railway (SMJR)) was opened between Blisworth and Farthinghoe.
 It passed through the east of Eydon parish about 3/5 mi northeast of the village.
 Its nearest stations were at Morton Pinkney and Byfield, each of which was about 2+1/4 mi away.

 In the 1899 the Great Central Main Line to London Marylebone was built through the same part of Eydon parish, passing about 700 yd northeast of the village.
 Its nearest station was at Woodford and Hinton (later renamed Woodford Halse), about 1+1/2 mi north of Eydon.
 British Railways closed the SMJR line in 1951, Woodford Halse station in 1963 and the GC main line in 1966.